bgoldowsky/udl-curriculum-toolkit/example/README.txt

     Set isi.contentDir to the full path name of the directory where your XML content can be found.
 To use the sample content included with this application, point this to the "content" directory which is in the same directory as this README file.
-[FIXME: Not uploaded to Google Code yet]

     Set isi.skinDir to the theme directory to use; the one to start with is also in the directory of this README.